sidiousvic/sidious.pizza/about.md

   </figcaption>
 </figure>

-Cheap booze by the convenience store, cherry blossoms in the dark, cyberkids and old ghosts, the most ordinary quietnesses and the most bollocks weirdo shit all in the same place.
+Cheap booze by the convenience store, cherry blossoms in the dark, futuristic art and old ghostly shrines, the most ordinary quiet streets and bollocks weirdo shit all in the same huge slab of concrete.

-I may leave someday, but I will always call it home.
+I may get tired of it all someday, but I will always call it home.

 <div style="position: relative; margin: 3rem -10rem; display: grid; gap: 3rem; grid-template-columns: 1fr 1fr; justify-content: center;">
 <figure>